When you buy through links on our site, we may earn an affiliate commission. Learn more

 I’ve been using Guardio across different browsers, devices and locations – my verdict?
 It isn’t bad.
 It handles basic browser security adequately, without the constant interruptions that make some security tools unbearable, and the real-time phishing detection works as advertised (most of the time).
 Setup takes about five minutes, and it doesn’t noticeably impact browsing speed, but whether it’s the best of the best is still up for debate.
 Here’s how it scores:

 Features (7.2/10): Guardio covers essential browser security basics – phishing detection, malicious site blocking, download scanning – with enough automation to be genuinely useful for personal browsing.
-The dashboard provides clear visibility into blocked threats, and the extension integrates smoothly with major browsers.
+The dashboard provides clear visibility into blocked threats, and the extension integrates smoothly with Chrome and Chromium-based browsers (though Firefox isn’t supported).
 Limited to browser-only protection though, which means comprehensive device security requires additional tools.
+This is supplementary protection, not a replacement for full antivirus software.

 Security (8.1/10): Solid real-time threat detection that catches most common phishing attempts and malicious sites encountered during regular browsing.
 Regular database updates keep pace with new threats reasonably well.
+Some malware hidden in .rar files can slip past its defences, reinforcing why you need full antivirus alongside it.
 The privacy approach is acceptable for a personal security tool, though I’d prefer more transparency about their detection methodologies and data handling practices.

 Guardio is a browser-focused security extension designed to protect individual users from phishing attempts, malicious websites, and dangerous downloads during everyday browsing activities.
-Having tested my fair share of browser security solutions over the years, I’d say Guardio fits into the specialized protection category rather than a comprehensive security suite.
+Having tested my fair share of browser security solutions over the years, I’d say the Guardio app fits into the specialised protection category rather than a comprehensive security suite.

 The platform targets individual users who need protection from browser-based threats during typical online activities – shopping, social media, banking, streaming, and general web browsing.
 Guardio’s approach focuses specifically on blocking dangerous sites and downloads before they cause problems, while remaining largely invisible during normal browsing sessions.

 The core problem Guardio addresses is that modern phishing and scam attempts have become exceptionally sophisticated, often mimicking legitimate sites so convincingly that even technically experienced users can be fooled.
-By concentrating specifically on browser-based threats rather than trying to provide comprehensive device protection, Guardio aims to excel at protecting personal browsing activities from these increasingly prevalent threats.
+By concentrating specifically on browser-based threats rather than trying to provide comprehensive device protection, Guardio aims to help users achieve a safer web browsing experience whilst protecting their personal information from these increasingly prevalent threats.

 The system combines threat intelligence databases, pattern recognition algorithms, and community reporting to identify dangerous sites.
 This multi-layered approach means that even newly created phishing sites can potentially be detected based on suspicious characteristics, though effectiveness varies depending on the sophistication of the threat.